syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-ASP-NET-MVC.md

 {% endhighlight %}

-Step 5: Add a new button in index.cshtml as shown below.
+Step 5: Add a new button in the Index.cshtml as shown below.

 {% highlight c# tabtitle="C#" %}